Mansour Abbas: 2022–present

-Ideology and views
+Ideology and political views

 Abbas has been stated to be conservative and socially conservative and has opposed pro-LGBT legislation.
 He has also spoken out in support of conversion therapy for LGBT people.
 He is frequently referred to as an Islamist.
 He has lambasted political parties on the Israeli left, saying, "What have I to do with the left? … in religious matters, I'm right-wing" and said that he has more in common with conservative Jewish ultra-Orthodox parties than with socially liberal parties.

-Abbas drew criticism from Palestinians for publicly accepting Israel as a de facto Jewish state and stating that it does not practice apartheid.
-His decision to do so during comments he made at a business conference caused an uproar in the Arab public.
-Abbas was also criticised for calling Palestinian political prisoners in Israeli prisons "terrorists".
+In December 2021, Abbas said that "Israel was born as a Jewish state, and it will remain that way".
+He publicly accepts Israel as a de facto Jewish state and states that it does not practice apartheid.
+His decision to do so during comments he made at a business conference caused an uproar among some in the Arab public.

+Since the October 7 attacks, Abbas has condemned Hamas multiple times.
+Abbas described the Hamas-led attacks as "an inhuman and unjustifiable act" and stated that these acts "are not representative of the Palestinian people".
+In the days following the attacks he called on Hamas and other militant factions to release the hostages, saying "Islamic values command us not to imprison women, children, and elderly people.
+This humanitarian act must be done immediately".

 Personal life

 Abbas is married with three children and lives in Maghar; his wife, Yakoot, is a high school English teacher.

 Abbas serves as an imam at a mosque near Tiberias.